manojo/manojo.github.com/_posts/2015-09-02-staged-parser-combinators.md

 The _implementation_ of the methods themselves does not change much, as we mostly delegate the logic to underlying types.

-___Note___: for those who have been following the posts, you may have noticed that the `Manifest` typeclass is now replaced by the `Typ` typeclass.
+___Note___: for those who have been keeping up to date with the posts, you may have noticed that the `Manifest` typeclass is now replaced by the `Typ` typeclass.
 This does not fundamentally affect the behaviour of the partial evaluation engine that we use, but if you are interested you can still read all about it [here](https://groups.google.com/forum/#!topic/delite-devel/OnSdvryMWwY).

 __CPS encoding ParseResult__